GIC-backed sustainability data firm EcoVadis joins unicorn club

-LONDON (REUTERS) - Sustainability data firm EcoVadis has raised US$500 million (S$697 million) to become one of the sector's first "unicorns", its co-chief executive told Reuters, as demand from companies to track their performance on environmental and social issues surges.
+LONDON • Sustainability data firm EcoVadis has raised US$500 million (S$695 million) to become one of the sector's first "unicorns", its co-chief executive told Reuters, as demand from companies to track their performance on environmental and social issues surges.

 A unicorn is an unlisted firm valued at US$1 billion or more.

-It takes the total capital raised by the company to over US$725 million.
+It takes the total capital raised by the company to more than US$725 million.

 Used by more than 95,000 businesses across 200 industry categories and 175 countries, EcoVadis provides ratings on environmental, social and governance-related (ESG) issues, and helps create plans for companies to improve their score.

-Unlike most ESG ratings providers, the bulk of EcoVadis' coverage is of smaller, often private companies that make up the majority of larger companies' supply chains.
+Unlike most ESG ratings providers, the bulk of EcoVadis' coverage is of smaller, often private firms that make up the majority of larger companies' supply chains.

 Understanding small suppliers' ESG performances is becoming increasingly important for large companies as they come under regulatory pressure to improve the sustainability of their supply chains and help meet their own climate goals.

-The European Commission recently proposed rules that would force boards to check suppliers do not use slave or child labour and respect environmental standards.
+The European Commission recently proposed rules to force boards to check that suppliers do not use slave or child labour and respect environmental standards.

+"We see a tipping point in the market.
+Everything is really accelerating," said co-founder and co-CEO Frederic Trinel.

 Mr Trinel said the funding would help the company's growth plans, including through acquisitions, in the North American and Asian markets and bolster its technology.
 It employs around 1,300 staff.